confluentinc/operator-earlyaccess/secure-authn-encrypt-deploy/README.rst

      kubectl get confluent

 #.
 Get the status of any component.
-For example, to check Kafka:
+For example, to check Control Center:

    ::

-     kubectl describe kafka
+     kubectl describe controlcenter

 =============================
 Provide client configurations